Buzz Group Ltd Privacy Notice

 We may share personal data with third parties in the following circumstances:

-• when ordered to do so by any regulatory body and/or under any legal provision contained in the governing law;
+• When ordered to do so by any regulatory body and/or under any legal provision contained in the governing law

-• we may instruct and authorise the Financial Institution with which an Account Holder's account is held to disclose any information as may be requested by the Regulator in respect of an Account Holder's account;
+• We may instruct and authorise the Financial Institution with which an Account Holder's account is held to disclose any information as may be requested by the Regulator in respect of an Account Holder's account

-• in order to establish, exercise or defend our legal rights;
+• In order to establish, exercise or defend our legal rights

-• for fraud detection and control purposes, we may transfer your personal data to third parties, including but not limited to Address Verification System service providers, Payment service providers, Financial Institutions and credit reference agencies such as Transunion, which will leave a “soft” footprint on your credit file; more details: https://www.transunion.co.uk/legal-information/privacy-centre.
+• For fraud detection and control purposes, we may transfer your personal data to third parties, including but not limited to so-called Address Verification System service providers, Payment Service Providers, Financial Institutions and credit reference agencies such as Transunion, which will leave a “soft” footprint on your credit file; more details: Privacy Centre | An Information & Insights Company (transunion.co.uk)

 • With self-exclusion service provider GAMSTOP to match identities of customers who are attempting to register and/or access a pre-existing account while being registered as self-excluded.
-For more information visit https://www.gamstop.co.uk/privacy-policy;
+For more information visit https://www.gamstop.co.uk/privacy-policy

-• to an organisation we sell or transfer (or enter into negotiations to sell or transfer) any of our businesses or any of our rights or obligations under any agreement we may have with you to.
+• To an organisation we sell or transfer (or enter into negotiations to sell or transfer) any of our businesses or any of our rights or obligations under any agreement we may have with you to.
 If the transfer or sale goes ahead, the organisation receiving your personal data can use your personal data in the same way as us; or

-• to any other successors in title to our business.
+• To any other successors in title to our business.

 7. Do we transfer your data outside the EEA?

-The personal data that we collect from you may be transferred to, and stored at, a destination outside the UK and the European Economic Area ("EEA").
+The personal data that we collect from you may be transferred to, and stored at, a destination outside the European Economic Area ("EEA").
 It may also be processed by companies operating outside the EEA who work for us or for one of our service providers.
 For instance, the computer servers used to host a website could be located outside the EEA – this is not unusual given that the internet is a global environment.
-Your personal information could be held at a destination which offers a different level of data protection than in the EEA, including Australia, Serbia, India and/or the US.
+Your personal information could be held at a destination which offers a different level of data protection than in the EEA, including Australia, Serbia, India, US.
 To ensure your personal information remains safe when transferred like this, we will take all reasonable steps to maintain a suitable level of protection in line with this Policy and our obligations under data protection laws.

 Where any of our processing activities require your personal data to be transferred outside of the EEA, we will only make that transfer if: